AdrienFausteGay/GRAFS-E/docs/source/input.md

 #### Product Typology

-To handle products and the flows associated with them, GRAFS-E uses a standardized two-level typology (Type and Sub Type).
+To handle products and the flows associated with them, E-GRAFS uses a standardized two-level typology (Type and Sub Type).

 ##### Type

-Two type of products are handle by GRAFS-E. Each product must be 'animal' or 'plant'.
-Product in none of these type might compromise GRAFS-E functionning.
+Two type of products are handle by E-GRAFS.
+Each product must be 'animal' or 'plant'.
+Product in none of these type might compromise E-GRAFS functionning.

 ##### Sub Type
 Each Sub Type 'i' defines a "Trade i" compartment.
 This means that trade exchanges are categorized by Sub Type.